jruels/k8s-vault/labs/install-vault-gke/index.md

 EOF
 ```

 This definition creates a pod with the specified container running with the internal-app Kubernetes service account.
 The container within the pod is unaware of the Vault cluster.
-The Vault Injector service reads the annotations to find the secret path, stored within Vault at secret/data/devwebapp/config and the file location, /vault/secrets/secret-credentials.txt, to mount that secret with the pod.
+The Vault Injector service reads the annotations to find the secret path, stored within Vault at `secret/data/devwebapp/config` and the file location, `/vault/secrets/secret-credentials.txt`, to mount that secret with the pod.

 Confirm `devwebapp` pod is running

-Display the secrets written to the file /vault/secrets/secret-credentials.txt on the devwebapp pod.
+Display the secrets written to the file `/vault/secrets/secret-credentials.txt` on the `devwebapp` pod.

 ```
 kubectl exec --stdin=true --tty=true devwebapp -c devwebapp -- cat /vault/secrets/credentials.txt